Levothyroxine and Calcium: Can You Take Them Together?

 What are the most common mistakes people make with this interaction?

 The biggest mistakes are taking calcium too close to levothyroxine, forgetting that antacids and multivitamins may contain calcium, and changing routines without follow-up labs.
-Even small daily timing errors can affect TSH over time.
+Inconsistent daily timing can nudge TSH over time.

 Key takeaways

-• This interaction can lead to higher TSH levels and symptoms of under-treated hypothyroidism.
+• Inconsistent absorption can raise TSH and bring back symptoms of under-treated hypothyroidism.

-• Calcium may be hidden in antacids, multivitamins, prenatal vitamins, and bone health supplements.
+• Calcium may be hidden in antacids, multivitamins, prenatal vitamins, and bone health supplements, so check labels.

 • If your calcium routine changes, ask whether you need repeat thyroid blood tests.

-• Do not adjust your levothyroxine dose on your own without medical guidance.
+• Do not adjust your levothyroxine dose on your own; review any change with your doctor or pharmacist.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your healthcare provider before making changes to your supplement or medication routine.
 Pilora does not diagnose, treat, cure, or prevent any disease.